embed-rs/embed.rs/embed.rs/content/articles/2016/semi-hosting-rust.md

 $5 = 17
 ```

 The first field is our file-descriptor `2`.
-The second is the address of the string to be printed, note that is not inside the RAM area (`0x200xxxxxx`), but pointing to the flash memory (`0x080xxxxx`).
+The second is the address of the string to be printed, note that it is not inside the RAM area (`0x200xxxxxx`), but pointing to the flash memory (`0x080xxxxx`).
 The string constant is read directly from the binary!
 The third field denotes the `17` characters.

 We can now print the string: